chingcheng/munch/README.md

 # Munch

-Munch is a web application for individuals who are interested in creating and/or reading restaurant reviews.
+Munch is a web application for individuals who are interested in creating and/or reading food-related reviews.

 ## Key Features - MVP